MiguelBel/Megabus-Finder/README.md

 ## Usage

-For use just use that command
+For use just use that command: (the dates should be like dd-mm-yy)

 ````
 ruby megabus_finder.rb [origin_city] [oubound_date] [inbound_date]